-Although the term helicopter money was coined by Milton Friedman in 1969, it only became popular around 2008-2009 due to then Fed Chair Ben Bernanke’s repeated use of the phrase.
+Although Milton Friedman originally coined the term helicopter money in 1969, it only became popular around 2008-2009 due to then Fed Chair Ben Bernanke’s repeated use of the phrase.
 After entering the public consciousness the expression became a mainstay of modern economic discourse.
 It refers to the direct injection of capital from the central government budget to impoverished communities and individuals.
 In effect it’s gift money that can be freely spent on consumer goods by those who previously couldn’t afford them.

-The reason it’s worth talking about at this particular point in time is the recent quantitative easing plan proposed by German Finance Minister Olaf Scholz to help prevent the German economy from sinking into a recession.
+The reason it’s worth talking about at this particular point in time is the recent quantitative easing plan proposed by German Finance Minister Olaf Scholz to help.
+His main goal is preventing economy from sinking into a recession.
 Many political leaders across the world still vividly remember the difficult aftermath of the subprime mortgage crisis.
 It’s for that reason that preventing any potential negative tendencies suggested by macroeconomic indicators is of high priority to them.
 Central Banks seem to be mostly out of ideas by now so many are instead looking to government solutions instead.

 This brings us back to the idea of helicopter money.
-The basic concept is that the government releases bonds that get purchased by the country’s central bank.
+The basic concept is that the government releases bonds that the country’s central bank purchases.
 The government then distributes the profits acquired this way in the form of social benefits.
-These benefits are primarily aimed at the segments of the population who don’t have enough disposable income to spend on consumer goods.
+The primary target of these benefits are at the segments of the population who don’t have enough disposable income to spend on consumer goods.
 The idea is that giving those funds to people on the lower end of the income spectrum makes it more likely that it ends up spent rather than saved.
 In theory that spending would boost retail sails and thus allow businesses to grow.
 In a sense this expands the economic life support provided by central banks from just companies to the general population as well.

 Rapid technological development could also present a possible alternative.
-The rising popularity and spread of block-chain based systems and digital currencies has not only caught the attention of banks and large corporations, but that of many people in positions of governmental power as well.
+The rising popularity and spread of block-chain based systems and digital currencies has not only caught the attention of banks and large corporations.
+Many people in positions of governmental power are taking notice as well.
 China is one of the countries closely examining the prospect of introducing a national digital currency.
-This is relevant to the concept of helicopter money because if one wanted to make a serious suggestion for universal basic income, one option for realizing it would be a digital solution instead of real currency.
-On paper this version could at least be implemented without the obvious cash-flow issues the plan would suffer otherwise.
-Releasing a digital currency could also keep the costs financing of national debt at a manageable level because it has a lower risk of inflating the national currency.
+This is relevant to the concept of helicopter money.
+If one wanted to make a serious suggestion for universal basic income, one option for realizing it would be a digital solution instead of real currency.
+On paper this version is theoretically implementable without the obvious cash-flow issues the plan would suffer otherwise.
+Releasing a digital currency could also keep the cost of financing of national debt at a manageable level.
+In theory it has a lower risk of inflating the national currency.
 Inflation also poses the risk of devaluing savings.

-Should we maybe start preparing for a new economic and political system where government bonds aren’t the baseline for a safe investment, interest rates start with a minus and central banks encourage us to spend by printing money endlessly?
+Should we maybe start preparing for a new economic and political system where government bonds aren’t the baseline for a safe investment?
+A world where interest rates start with a minus and central banks encourage us to spend by printing money endlessly?
 Time will tell.